nateburton11/BurtonNathanResume/docs/index.md

 _Bachelors in Business Analytics, Minor in Finance_

-- Excel
-- SQL
-- Tableau
+- Advance knowledge in Excel, including Vlookup and Pivot tables
+- Capable in SQL, R, and proficient in Python
-- Power BI
+- Data visualization skills in Tableau and Power BI
-- Basic Python

 ## Related Experience